Reducing Object Hallucination in Large Audio-Language Models via Audio-Aware Decoding: Conclusion, Limitations, and Future Work

 In this paper, we introduce audio-aware decoding (AAD), a contrastive decoding method designed for reducing the hallucination of LALMs.
 By comparing the output token logits when the input contains audio and does not contain audio, AAD promotes the token whose likelihood increases when the audio contexts are presented.
 By extensive experiments with two datasets and three LALMs of various sizes and architectures, we show that AAD effectively reduces object hallucination and even improves general audio question answering ability, with an average boost of F1 score from 0.118 to 0.281.
 We also conduct extensive ablation studies to understand the effect of each component in AAD to justify our current design.

 While AAD is a promising method, there is an important limitation of this method: For one question, we need to forward the through the LALM twice, one with the audio and one without it.
 While this creates compute overhead compared to the default setting, the two forward passes in AAD can be done in parallel.
 As a result, AAD should incur little to no latency compared with the default setting.
+We tested the inference speed on 3,000 data samples with and without AAD.
+When computation is not parallelized, inference time increases by nearly 60\%.
+However, when run in parallel, the increase is only around 19\%.
 Based on the results in Table~\ref{tab:equalwidth_no_tabularx_alpha1}, trading off the inference compute overhead with the performance gain seems to be a reasonable choice.
 Additionally, due to the nature of the datasets we use, we only evaluate object hallucination on yes/no questions.
 It will be interesting to explore other types of object hallucination of LALMs by constructing more diverse benchmarks.
 We leave this as future work.

 Future work can also explore using different strategies to create the blank audio $\mathcal{A}_{\text{blank}}$, including replacing it with some non-zero constant audio or adding noise to the original audio.
 While our focus is on using AAD to reduce hallucination, we also find that this can improve the performance on general audio question answering.
 Future work can more systematically evaluate the performance of AAD on other audio-related question answering, including MMAU~\cite{sakshi2025mmau} or SAKURA~\cite{yang2025sakuramultihopreasoninglarge}.